felicia-wen/felicia-wen/README.md

 #### I'm a traveler in Teyvat !

-since chinese anti-addicted policy kicked me out of the door of teyvat, I have been running an [genshin sharing project](https://github.com/wmyfelix/genshin-sharing) in aisa server.
+since chinese anti-addicted policy kicked me out of the door of teyvat, I have been running an [genshin sharing project](https://github.com/wmyfelix/genshin-sharing) in asia server.

 ![](https://genshin-card.getloli.com/20/74571793.png)